 The choice of clothes shouldn’t be too formal.
 Going bald to hide the grey hair is one of the steps you can take.
 But do keep in mind that the attire shouldn’t be too casual as it may seem in-congruent at a job interview.

-Learn How To Make Your Experience Count
+Learn How to Make Your Experience Count

 The experience you already have does count; there is absolutely no doubt about it.
 Times have changed dramatically in the last two decades in the world of business.
-There are specific skills which meant a lot 30 years ago but have gone off the preference chart in recent years.
+There are specific skills that meant a lot 30 years ago but have gone off the preference chart in recent years.
 Hence, you should know which part of your vast experience will come to your aid.

 First, it is necessary to find the companies that are valuing experience over the exuberance of youth.